 - Learn more with the app versions

 When you've got the time and money, get yourself the official guides as well.
 It might cost you, but it'll be a significant investment because the official guides can give you insights you don't see anywhere else.
-Also, they're "official" which means the people who make the SAT and ACT are giving out hints on how you can ace them.
+They’re "official," which means the people who make the SAT and ACT give out hints on how you can ace them.

 - Join a tutoring class

 You can rev up your skills with the tests by joining a tutoring class.
 You’ll not only learn more stuff that can help you with the difficulties, but you’ll also gain insight from the experts who tackled the tests and how they did their part in getting the scores they were able to achieve.

 11. Raise the roof with a better GPA

 Getting the excellent scores Carnegie Mellon wants to see is one thing; achieving a 3.8 GPA is another.
 While you're prepping up for the tests, you're going to need to show Carnegie Mellon you're no slouch when it comes to your academics and that you're not all talk about it.
 If you're concerned about how you can get the GPA that'll impress them, you can get through smoothly with some tips here: